IQSS/dataverse/doc/sphinx-guides/source/installation/external-tools.rst

 Building External Tools
 -----------------------

-See the :doc:`/developers/external-tools` section of the Developer Guide.
+See the :doc:`/api/external-tools` section of the API Guide.